alanzanattadev/molecule-landing/docs/core-execution.md

 ## Concepts

-Molecule has several internal concepts to represent the different parts of the whole architecture.
-Among them there are:

-- Strategy
-- Runner
-- Stager
-- Controller
-- Plan
-- Execution
-- Plugin
-- Core
+Molecule implements several concepts in order to achieve a unified experience, those concepts can be confusing for new-comers, so this part of the documentation will help you get through all of them.

 ### Plugin